This is the main index page for attendance data. From here you can access data on attendance and analysis based on the data.

 COVID-19 Weekly Attendance Collection

-- The personal information collected from schools as part of attendance data collection via SMS (term by term and weekly) includes SMS Student ID, National Student Number (NSN), gender, current year level, ethnicity, student type, attendance dates and attendance codes.
+The information collected from schools as part of the weekly attendance data collection via SMS is the same as that collected in the term by term collection - SMS Student ID, National Student Number (NSN), gender, current year level, ethnicity, student type, attendance dates and attendance codes.

 Education Data Requests